etrepum/lexical-builder/apps/docs/docs/design.md

 Almost anything that you do with the editor or a legacy React plug-in should just work.
 Upgrading to use a `Extension` should be a simple change.

-### Minimize change required to add a Extension
+### Minimize change required to add an Extension

-Ideally, adding a extension should be two or three lines of code:
+Ideally, adding an extension should be two or three lines of code:

 - Import it
 - Add it as a dependency (with config if necessary)